opengisci/dsad/syllabus.md

 ### Expectations and Evaluation

 **Participation 25%**: Full attendance and participation is required for success in the course.
-The participation grade is to be composed of **attendance** (10%) and completion of useful and tidy **computational notebooks** (15%) checked after each week.
+The participation grade is to be composed of **attendance** (10%) and completion of useful and tidy **computational notebooks** (15%) checked at noon EST on Friday of each week.

-**Individual Assignments 45%**: One assignment will be assigned on Thursday and due by Monday morning of each of the first three weeks.
-The assignment will challenge you to apply what you have learned in morning lectures and afternoon labs to applied research with geographic disaster-related data.
+Chronic tardiness and each unexcused absence will result in loss of 10% of attendance credit.
+Students have the responsibility to make up content and work from absences and use office hours for this when necessary.

+**Individual Assignments 45%**: Three individual assignments at the end of teh first three weeks will provide a chance to practice spatial data science and prepare for final projects.
+The assignments will be given at the end of Thursday workshops and due at 5:00 pm EST on Monday.

-**Small Group Projects 30%**: A final small group project will develop a single interactive spatial data science story about a disaster in the United States.
+**Group Projects 30%**: A final small group project will develop a single interactive spatial data science story about a disaster in the United States.
 The project will be presented live on one of the final two days of class (10%) and due with working code on GitHub by noon EST of the final day of class (20%).
+The project will be accompanied by a short reflection on the overall learning experience and on the dynamics of small group collaboration.

 Numerical grades are translated into letter grades with the following break values: {95, 90, 87, 83, 80, 77, 73, 70, 67, 60}.